mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * Verify that every non-blank intermediate node beween the leaf node and the parent node also has an entry for the leaf node in its `unmerged_leaves`.

+    * Verify that the encryption key in the parent node does not appear in any other node of the tree.

 * Identify a leaf whose LeafNode is identical to the one in the KeyPackage.
 If no such field exists, return an